vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

   .. image:: email_servers/incoming-server.png
      :align: center
-     :alt: Incoming mail server configuration on Odoo.
+     :alt: Incoming mail server configuration on Leansoft.

-* If the database's hosting type is Leansoft Online or Odoo.sh, redirecting or forwarding incoming messages to Odoo's domain name instead of the external email server is recommended.
+* If the database's hosting type is Leansoft Online or Leansoft.sh, redirecting or forwarding incoming messages to Leansoft's domain name instead of the external email server is recommended.
 That way, incoming messages can be received without delay.
-Redirections for all email addresses should be set to Odoo's domain name in the email server (e.g. `catchall\@mydomain.ext` to `catchall\@mycompany.leansoft.vn`).
+Redirections for all email addresses should be set to Leansoft's domain name in the email server (e.g. `catchall\@mydomain.ext` to `catchall\@mycompany.leansoft.vn`).

-All the aliases are customizable in Odoo.
+All the aliases are customizable in Leansoft.
 Object aliases can be edited from their respective configuration view by navigating to :menuselection:`Settings --> Technical Menu --> Email --> Aliases`.